Lake George, Long Island Sound, and 1,000 Islands

 Key New York Boating Facts

-• Registration Required: All motorized boats must be registered with the New York Department of Motor Vehicles (DMV)
+• Registration Required: All motorized boats must be registered with the NY Department of Motor Vehicles (DMV)

 New York Boat Loan Rates by Credit Score